rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-18-companies.md

 meetings, and met with other staff members during lunch breaks.
 There were a number of other companies who provided similar setups with great success, too.

-Some companies have policy in place to allow developers to work on Open Source, or other beneficial projects, during business hours.
+Some companies have a policy in place that allows developers to work on Open Source, or other beneficial projects, during business hours.
 If you do, ask your team if they'd be interested in coaching a team of two students onsite.